jacob-ian/deno_random_primes/readme.md

 * desired bit-length (e.g. 1024-bit); and
 * an optional number of primality tests

-This module is intended to be used for cryptography.
+**NOTE: This module is currently exposed to a variable time attack and therefore shouldn't be used for cryptography until further notice.**

 *Created by Jacob Ian Matthews - [Website](https://jacobianmatthews.com)  | [GitHub](https://github.com/jacob-ian)*